Save the dates!

 Interested in joining the SIGS “GTA Academy Part II: Advanced Concepts and Strategies in Post-Secondary Teaching” this spring?
 Applications are due this upcoming Wednesday January 24th.
 Graduate students who have completed the prior GTA Academy (or Part I of this year), as well as those who have completed a course in college teaching or have a degree in teaching are invited to apply to this more in-depth series of sessions designed to provide graduate students an opportunity to learn about college teaching in a deeper and more interactive way.
 For more information and how to apply: http://louisville.edu/graduate/plan/gta-academy

 COMING UP THIS WEEK

-Writing Center Faculty & Graduate Student Writing Group from 5:30-7:30 in UWC – The University Writing Center organizes and facilitates writing groups for graduate students at UofL.
+Writing Center Faculty & Graduate Student Writing Group from 5:30-7:30 in UWC – The University Writing Center organizes and facilitates writing groups for faculty and graduate students at UofL.
 The goal is to provide support, community, accountability, and feedback for graduate students working on research writing.
 Students can work on any project during the writing groups – seminar papers, journal articles, grant proposals, conference presentations, job letters, etc. Students from all disciplines and programs are welcome at the writing groups.
 If you are interested in participating, please follow this link and fill out a brief registration form.

 Check out the Writing Center Events Calendar for upcoming writing events.